Global impacts of climate extremes in the polar regions: is Antarctica reaching a tipping point?

 Professor Nerilie Abram

-Professor Nerilie Abram is a climate scientist at the Australian National University.
-Her research uses Antarctic ice cores to understand how Earth's climate behaved naturally in the past, and how human-caused climate warming is now changing Antarctica and its impacts on Australia.
-She has completed 5 expeditions to Antarctica, including leading the ice drilling camps for Australia Denman Terrestrial Campaign in 2023/24.
-She is a Deputy Director of the Australian Centre for Excellence in Antarctic Science, and was a coordinating lead author for the Intergovernmental Panel on Climate Change report into the Ocean and Cryosphere in a Changing Climate.
+Professor Nerilie Abram is the Chief Scientist for the Australian Antarctic Program.
+Her research has used Antarctic ice cores to understand how Earth's climate behaved naturally in the past, and how human-caused climate warming is now changing Antarctica and its impacts on Australia.
+She has completed five expeditions to Antarctica, including leading the ice drilling camps for Australia Denman Terrestrial Campaign in 2023/24.
+Prior to commencing her role as Chief Scientist, she was based at the Australian National University and was a Deputy Director of the Australian Centre for Excellence in Antarctic Science.
+She was a coordinating lead author for the 2019 Intergovernmental Panel on Climate Change report into the Ocean and Cryosphere in a Changing Climate, and will also serve as a coordinating lead author for the IPCC 7th Assessment Report.
 In 2024 she was elected as a fellow of the Australian Academy of Science.

 11:00-11:20 |